 Chris Clark qualified as a Solicitor in 1979 and obtained Higher Rights of Audience in 2006 enabling him to conduct cases in the Crown Court and Court of Appeal as a Solicitor Advocate.
 Chris is well-known by the people of Staffordshire and beyond for his expertise in Criminal Defence.
 Over the years Chris has developed a specialism in Fraud Trials and also cases involving serious criminal matters such as Murder and Drugs Conspiracy cases.

-Our Door Tenant Barristers Catherine O’Reilly and Frederick Powell were both called to the bar in 1998 and 1999.
+Our Door Tenant Barrister Catherine O’Reilly was called to the bar in 1998.